LDMX-Software/ldmx-sw/Validation/README.md

 Printing out its help message shows how to run it and gives you the details on what parameters to provide.
 ```
-cd Validation/src
 denv python3 -m Validate -h
 ```
-which should be run with `ldmx` if the module was installed in the container.

 For example if you would like to compare the ECAL shower features, put the input histograms into a directory, e.g. `compareDir` with names that are separated with an underscore, e.g. `histo_new.root` and `histo_ref.root`,